Last updated on July 20th, 2022 at 02:10 pm

 For example, how much does boredom cost the individual, the economy, and the world at large?

 If you’ve looked at a textbook recently, you know what I mean about boredom.
 Actually, if you remember your own textbooks, you know what I mean.

-A textbook is a textbook is a textbook, and they are boring.
-Partly that’s because they’re produced by committee and based on stuff that everyone can agree on, which makes for some fairly dry reading.
-Partly it’s because the teenaged brain encounters a 3 pound book that is mostly small type in long paragraphs and thinks,
+A textbook is a textbook, and they are boring.
+Partly that’s because they’re produced by the committee and based on stuff that everyone can agree on, which makes for some fairly dry reading.
+Partly it’s because the teenaged brain encounters a 3-pound book that is mostly small type in long paragraphs and thinks,

 “Boring.”
 But never mind why.